 A New Hermeneutics of Suspicion?
 The Challenge of deepfakes to Theological Epistemology

 “Jesus said to him, ‘Have you believed because you have seen me?
 Blessed are those who have not seen and yet have come to believe.’”
-(John 20:29)
+(John 20:29; NRSV)

 What does it mean to see and yet not to believe?
 Is this inverse of the Johannine pericope of ‘doubting Thomas’ a virtue or vice in the age of synthetic videos better known as deepfakes?
-How will the growing use of deepfake videos affect theological epistemology, that is, our ability to discern the truth about God, ourselves, and our neighbors?
+How will the growing use of deepfake videos affect theological epistemology, that is, our ability to discern the truth about God, our neighbors, and ourselves?

 In this presentation, I provide an introduction to deepfakes and related machine-learning technologies for theologians, considering their potential use and misuse in theology.
 As we explore the topic, we will find that the phenomenon of deepfakes brings us deep into the theology of mediation, pushing us to ponder the relation between εικών and είδος, icon and idea.
 As Christians, we learn that appearances can be deceiving, misleading, or at least obscure underlying reality.
 The paradox of the form that is other than its substance is at the heart of Christian faith, from the mystery of the Lord’s Supper to the crisis of the Cross.

 Paul Ricœur introduced the term “hermeneutics of suspicion” as a counterpart to the “hermeneutics of faith.”
 Whereas a “hermeneutics of faith” seeks to discern and bring the meaning of a text to light, a “hermeneutics of suspicion” questions its meaning, looking beneath the surface for repressed or suppressed significance.
-“This hermeneutics is not an explication of the object, but a tearing off of masks, an interpretation that reduces disguises.”1 While he apparently changed his mind over the course of his long career about the relation between these hermeneutical modes,2 when he discussed them in Freud and Philosophy he argued that they are necessary and complementary.
+“This hermeneutics is not an explication of the object, but a tearing off of masks, an interpretation that reduces disguises.”
+While he apparently changed his mind over the course of his long career about the relation between these hermeneutical modes, when he discussed them in Freud and Philosophy he argued that they are necessary and complimentary.
 As with Hegelian dialectic, suspicion turns into its opposite, namely, faith, when seeking for meaning behind the mask.
-Riceour famously described this so-called “second faith” as “postcritical” or a “second naïveté.”3
+Ricœur famously described this so-called “second faith” as “postcritical” or a “second naïveté.”

 Will the proliferation of deepfakes push us as a society to become more critical about the mediascape about us?
-Will this critical perspective lead us into a postcritical stance that opens onto vistas of meaning?
-Or will we simply become more suspicious, refusing to believe the evidence of our eyes even when all signs indicate we are facing the truth?
+Will this critical perspective lead us into a postcritical stance that opens onto deeper vistas of meaning?
+Or will we become more suspicious, refusing to believe the evidence of our eyes even when all signs suggest we are facing the truth?

 When people learn about the technology behind deepfakes, they tend to become fearful and for good reason: the origin story of deepfakes is murky and unseemly, starting with an anonymous member of reddit who called himself ‘deepfakes’ and applied off-the-shelf machine learning techniques to swap the faces of celebrities into pornographic videos.
-As Samantha Cole, senior staff writer at Motherboard and Vice, explained in twin articles from late 20174 and early 2018,5 a community has developed around the production of these videos.
+As Samantha Cole, senior staff writer at Motherboard and Vice, explained in twin articles from 2017 and 2018, a community has developed around the production of these videos.

 Creating deepfake videos to blackmail people is also on the horizon.
-As Samantha Cole writes, “It isn’t difficult to imagine an amateur programmer running their own algorithm to create a sex tape of someone they want to harass.”6 The majority of states now have laws against the circulation of ‘revenge porn,’ that is, of sexually-explicit images or audiovisual records.7 While these laws criminalize nonconsensual sharing of sexually-explicit photographs or videos, their application to synthetic images and videos is another question.
-Internet trolls have used photoshop to create and spread degrading images of women for more than a decade, emerging as a public issue during the harassment of technologist Kathy Sierra in 2007.8 The pain and suffering caused by the release of synthetic pornography is no less real than organic pornography.
+As Samantha Cole writes, “It isn’t difficult to imagine an amateur programmer running their own algorithm to create a sex tape of someone they want to harass.”
+The majority of states now have laws against the circulation of ‘revenge porn,’ that is, of sexually-explicit images or audiovisual records.
+While these laws criminalize nonconsensual sharing of sexually-explicit photographs or videos, their application to synthetic images and videos is another question.
+Internet trolls have used Photoshop to create and spread degrading images of women for more than a decade, emerging as a public issue during the harassment of technologist Kathy Sierra in 2007.
+The personal and social harm caused by the release of synthetic pornography is no less real than organic pornography.
 And the more realistic it becomes the worse the impact on its victims.
 For this reason, producers of deepfake pornography may find it lucrative to threaten people with its release.
 In fact, this kind of blackmail has already started to take place.

 The majority of publications about deepfakes address their potential for spreading disinformation.
 But the technology also has positive aspects.
 Deepfakes can serve legitimate ends by bridging cultural divides and forging emotional connections.
-However, boundaries between such valid uses and virtual creepiness may be difficult to discern.
+But the boundary between such valid uses and virtual creepiness may be difficult to discern.
 In what follows, I present three brief scenarios, grounded in contemporary technology, for us to consider.